 Explains what psychiatric drugs are, what to know before taking them, and information on side effects and coming off medication.

-As well as potential benefits, every psychiatric drug has the potential to cause unwanted side effects.
-These can occur after both short-term and long-term use.
+As well as the possible benefits, every psychiatric drug may cause unwanted side effects.
+These side effects can happen with short-term or long-term use.

-This depends on the drug and your individual reaction to it.
-Some people get side effects and some people don't.
-If you do get side effects, these could be mild or severe – there is no way to know how you will react before you start taking the medication.
+If you do get side effects, they could be mild or severe.
+There is no way to know how you will react before you start taking the medication.

 The likelihood of experiencing different side effects varies for each drug.
-Your risk of experiencing a side effect is described in most Patient Information Leaflets (PILs – the leaflet that comes in the drug packet) like this:
+Your risk of experiencing a side effect is described in most PILs for specific drugs.
+It usually looks like this:

-This data is available for all newer drugs, but not for some of the oldest drugs.
+This data is available for all newer drugs, but not for some older drugs.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.